codesnerd/craigslist-ad-scraper/README.md

 ![3- Contaminated String](https://user-images.githubusercontent.com/70039999/118021879-277d4a00-b375-11eb-8fd8-dcefeb2afca0.gif)

-### If you found the repo useful, do support it by giving a star! ⭐
+### If you found the repo useful, do support it by giving a star. ⭐

 ## 🖋 Author
 Follow my GitHub profile to stay updated with my latest projects: